 There are also contractors who are perfectly willing to split the work with energetic and skilled homeowners.
 You can, for example, offer to do all the demolition and painting/finishing work yourself, in exchange for a discounted bid from a general contractor.
 And if there are other tasks you are able and willing to take on, discuss this with your contractor.
 But make sure to discuss it up front.
 Time is money for a general contractor, and he will not want his progress delayed while a homeowner dawdles over installing the ceramic tile floor, for example.

 Choosing and Buying Materials

-Bathroom contractors always provide you with a range of choices as you select materials and fixtures, but you can still expect to pay some markup on those material.
-There is no better way to reduce costs than to do your research and look for discounted materials from online sources or local retailers who might be closing out last-year's product lines.
+Bathroom contractors always provide you with a range of choices as you select materials and fixtures, but you can still expect to pay some markup on those materials.
+There is no better way to reduce costs than to do your research and look for discounted materials from online sources or local retailers who might be closing out last year's product lines.
 If you have the time and a place to store materials, buying everything you need to remodel your small bath well in advance will make your remodeling job much cheaper and much faster.

-A word of warning: some general contractors will to install the materials you choose and buy yourself, but others prefer to (or even insist on) working with the suppliers they are familiar with.
+A word of warning: some general contractors will install the materials you choose and buy yourself, but others prefer to (or even insist on) working with the suppliers they are familiar with.
 If you are working with a contractor, discuss this up front and make sure you are in agreement.